InterDigitalInc/CompressAI-Vision/docs/source/installation.rst

    source ./venv/bin/activate
    pip install -U pip

-You might want to define the python version explicitly, i.e. with ``python3.8 -m venv venv``.
-Python3.8+ is required.
+You might want to define the python version explicitly, i.e. with ``python3.10 -m venv venv``.
+Python 3.10 is required.

 **While in the activated virtualenv**, run the installation: